TheDhejavu/hashring-rs/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.
+Please open an issue if you come accross any!